 There are several approaches to making the houses.
 Here’s a few ideas to get you started.
-For a class, I’d pick one style so you can assembly line the set-up.
-For a single family, I would encourage you to try one of each kind of house when building your neighborhood.
+For a class, I’d pick one style to make it more manageable to gather and put out the supplies.
+For a single family, I would encourage you to try making one of each kind of house when building your neighborhood.

 Paper Bag Houses

 We got the idea from Kids Activities Blog, but we used white bags and markers and dot paints (bingo markers) instead of paint, so we didn’t have to wait for them to dry.
 You could also use stickers, as Inner Child Fun suggests.

 Take a paper bag, decorate it with windows, doors, and a roof.
 Paint it, use stickers – whatever you’d like.
 Open the bag up, (optional: put a little crumpled paper in the bottom to help it stand), fold over the top to close it, staple it if you’d like.
 Kindergarten Connection and Preschool Crafts add paper roofs, as did my co-teacher in her sample.

 Cardboard Stand-Up Houses